tania-andersen/Skraepper/help.md

 The extraction Skraeppex code.

-# Extract options
+# Refine options

-This section describes the extraction options available in the program.
+This section describes the options available for developing Skraeppex extraction code.

 ## Test pages<a name="Test"></a>